-Once a month students are awarded Student of the Month awards in a general assembly.
-Each classroom teacher generally selects one student to be the STAR student for the month and one student to receive the Eagle Award.
+Once a month students are awarded Student of the Month/Eagle Awards in a general assembly.
+Each classroom teacher generally selects one student to be the Student for the Month and one student to receive the Eagle Award.
 When a student receives an award, parents are notified to attend the assembly.